 ROWP Procurement Credit Allocation

-Each quarter, Contractor will allocate ROWP Credit proportionally among the Member Agencies, based on Relative % of total ROWP Target.
+Each quarter, Contractor will allocate ROWP Credit proportionally among the PA_FCs, based on Relative % of total ROWP Target.

-Determine the ROWP Targets for the Member Agencies.
-These will either be the targets provided by CalRecycle or, if a Member Agency reduces the Qualifying Material delivered to the Facility, it will be the adjusted ROWP Target(s) calculated pursuant to Section 3.
+Determine the ROWP Targets for the PA_FCs.
+These will either be the targets provided by CalRecycle or, if a PA_FC reduces the Qualifying Material delivered to the Facility, it will be the adjusted ROWP Target(s) calculated pursuant to Section 3.

-Determine the Member Agencies’ relative % of total ROWP Target
+Determine the PA_FCs’ relative % of total ROWP Target

 Assign ROWP by the relative % of total ROWP Target.